dustinpfister/jskey-webview/roadmap.md

-## 0.4.x - Alpha V - index command
+## 0.4.x - Alpha V - index middleware
-  * new index command started that can index content for keywords
+  * new kwdb_index middleware started that can index content for keywords
   * first built in function that will be used to build an index
   * index ranks for keywords in a keyword database can be viewed in the /kwdb webview
   * can make use of a _index